 Splatball is an indoor paintball arena that has operated in Minneapolis since 1984.

 “He’s an officer.”
 And a gentlemonkey.

-An Officer and a Gentleman is a 1982 film starring Richard Gere as a young man struggling to make it through a tough flight school to become a naval officer.
+An Officer and a Gentleman is a 1982 film starring Richard Gere as a young man struggling to make it through a tough flight school to become a Navy pilot.

 There’s some good security.
 Is this Watergate?

 In June 1972, five men were arrested breaking into the Democratic Party headquarters in the Watergate Hotel in Washington, D.C.
 The widening spiral of investigation that followed led to the indictments of a number of White House aides, and it eventually became clear that President Richard M. Nixon had been involved in the attempt to cover up the White House’s involvement in the Watergate plot.
 He resigned in order to avoid certain impeachment by the House of Representatives.